 Routine Measures for Intrusion Detection & Prevention

 Office of Information Security (OIS) handles security issues related to Access Accounts.
 OIS uses a spectrum of tools to discover and prevent internal and external attacks and compromised systems on the network.
-Upon identification of a compromised Access Account, the Access Account is locked and the Access Account holder is contacted.
+Upon identification of a compromised Access Account, the Access Account is locked.

 Incident Reporting Procedure